GulsumStc/Gulsumstc/README.md

 ## <div>
 - 🔬I'm currently working in an e-commerce project using Java and Spring framework.
-- 📕 I’m currently learning Microservice architecture
+- 📕 I’m currently learning Nodejs-Nestjs
 <div/>

 <br/>